nijoe1/fil-docs-local/networks/local-testnet/README.md

 ## Steps

-To build the nodes, you’ll need some specific software.
+To build the nodes, you'll need some specific software.
 Run the following command to install the software prerequisites:

-### MacOS
+{% tabs tab1="MacOS", tab2="Ubuntu" %}

+{% tab1 %}
 1. Open a terminal window.
 2. Check that you have [Homebrew](https://brew.sh/) installed.